 An intention is a purposeful aim to act in a certain way.

 When we are mindful of our feelings and experiences, it's easier to set intentions for ourselves rather than to react to our feelings without reflecting on them first.

 Alex has a stressful work week coming up.
 Before Alex was introduced to mindfulness, they would always get anxious the weekend before a stressful work week.
 This caused them to overeat and lash out at family and friends.

 Now that Alex has practiced being more mindful, they notice that they tend to get more anxious before a stressful work week.

 Now Alex sets an intention to eat well, get extra sleep, and do some stress-relieving activities before and during the work week.

 What effects could mindfulness have on your own life?

-Now that you know what mindfulness is all about, try this 2-minute mindfulness exercise from the Value Factory:
+Now that you know what mindfulness is all about, try this short mindfulness exercise:

 How did it make you feel?